 - Before retrying an import, the mismatched information must be corrected in QuickBooks Online.

 - When importing billable project time into QuickBooks Online, bill rates are imported from Timesheets.com, but cost rates are not.

 QuickBooks Online does not track start and stop times once hourly time (for payroll) is imported onto their weekly timesheet.
 For this reason, imported time from Timesheets.com is lumped into a single entry on the start date of the timestamp, even if the timestamp crosses midnight.
-For example, if an employee clocks in at 11PM and out at 1AM the following morning, the 2 hour timestamp will import to the QuickBooks Online weekly timesheet as a 2 hour timestamp on the start date.
+For example, if an employee clocks in at 11PM and out at 1AM the following morning, the 2-hour timestamp will import into the QuickBooks Online weekly timesheet as a 2-hour timestamp on the start date.
 There will be no time record on the subsequent day.
-It should be noted that Timesheets.com’s payroll reports properly break the time into 1 hour each on the two days.
+It should be noted that Timesheets.com’s payroll reports properly break the time into 1 hour for each of the two days.